Ashel1/WhatToWatch/Sprint2.md

 <h2>Tasks Accomplished in the Front-end</h2>

-- Implemented a shuffler for the movies
+- Implemented a movie shuffler.
 - Viewing movie recommendation based on the answers provided
 - Displaying the movie
 - End-to-end Testing using Cypress